 Currently, Disney’s seeing the largest return in all of its franchises from its films taking place in the Marvel Cinematic Universe, which is now in what Disney is calling “Phase 3.”
 Phase 3 began with “Captain America: Civil War” back in 2016 and is set to end next year with the release of “Avengers: Endgame.”

-As the excitement builds over the next year for “Avengers: Endgame,” which is jam-packed with an incredible amount of Marvel characters that have all starred in or been featured in other Marvel spinoffs, Feige stated that this is only the beginning for Marvel — even without the Fox properties.
+The excitement builds over the next year for “Avengers: Endgame,” which is jam-packed with an incredible number of Marvel characters that have all starred in or been featured in other Marvel spinoffs.
+Feige stated that this is only the beginning for Marvel — even without the Fox properties.

-“Twenty-three films in, we still have truly only scratched the surface of what has been in publishing for the last 80 years,” said Feige.
-“There’s still others that we haven’t tapped into yet, in terms of genre plays, which is what we always like to do.”
+“Twenty-three films in, we still have only scratched the surface of what has been in publishing for the last 80 years,” said Feige.
+“There are still others that we haven’t tapped into yet, in terms of genre plays, which we always like to do.”

-NBC News recently reported that Disney executives are expecting the Fox-Disney merger to close in the final week of January.
+NBC News recently reported that Disney executives expect the Fox-Disney merger to close in the final week of January.